-FORTGO[textfile] [,[listfile] [,[masterfile] [,[newfile]]]] [;INFO=quotedstring]
+FORTGO[textfile] [,[listfile][,[masterfile][,[newfile]]]] [;INFO=quotedstring]

-Paramet ers textfile Actual file designator of the input file from which the source program is read.
+textfile Actual file designator of the input file from which the source program is read.
 This can be any ASCII input file.
 The formal file designator is FTNTEXT.
 Default is \$STDIN. listfile Actual file designator of the file to which the program listing is written.
 This can be any ASCII output file.
 The formal file designator is FTNLIST.
 Default is \$STDLIST. masterfile Actual file designator of the master file with which textfile is merged to produce a composite source.
 This can be any ASCII input file.
 The formal file designator is FTNMAST.
 Default is that the file is not read; input is read from textfile , or from \$STDIN if textfile is not specified. newfile Actual file designator of the file resulting from merging textfile and masterfile .
 This can be any ASCII output file.
 The formal file designator is FTNNEW.
 Default is that the file is not written. quotedstring A sequence of characters between two single quotation marks (apostrophes) or between two double quotation marks.
 You may use the delimiter as part of the string so long as the delimiter appears twice.
 Any occurrence of two single or two double quotation marks in a row, is considered part of the string, and, therefore, not the terminating delimiter.
 INFO=quotedstring is used to pass initial compiler options to a program.
-NOTE The formal file designators used in this command (FTNTEXT, FTNLIST, FTNMAST, and FTNNEW) cannot be backreferenced as actual file designators in the command parameter list.
-For further information, refer to the "Implicit
+NOTE TH FT th FI ne formal file designators used in this command (FTNTEXT, FTNLIST, INMAST, and FTNNEW) cannot be backreferenced as actual file designators in e command parameter list.
+For further information, refer to the "Implicit LE Commands for Subsystems" discussion of the FILE command.